• Skip to primary navigation

 One of the easiest ways to incorporate more fermented foods into your meals is by adding side dishes that use one or more of these foods, or serving a sauce or condiment alongside your dish that does.
 There are so many great options here!

 Once of my all time favorite sauces here is this quick & easy miso sauce recipe.
 It's fantastic over roasted asparagus, steamed broccoli or a simple salad.
-Alternatively, use a little of this irresistibly good miso butter and you'll turn any grilled or steamed veggies into something completely delicious.
-(Tip: it's also fantastic spread over some fresh, crusty bread!)
+Alternatively, use a little of this irresistibly good miso butter and you'll turn any grilled or steamed veggies into something absolutely delicious.
+(Tip: spread it over some fresh, crusty bread for a fantastic addition!)

 Miso butter in a small glass serving bowl with a decorative silver spoon.